jekiekolya/nodejs-homework-rest-api/readme.md

 access to the server (hosting) was used the service - [Render](https://render.com/).

-:heart_hands::astronaut::sunglasses::upside_down_face: You can use all HTTP requests in the public workplace by POSTMAN -
+:sunglasses::rocket: You can use all HTTP requests in the public workplace by POSTMAN -
 [REST API by Jekiekolya](https://elements.getpostman.com/redirect?entityId=23575916-a3bcd6b0-da4f-402c-8841-fdc3650c4ad2&entityType=collection)

 # How work with this REST API?